Table of Contents

-With a focus on low transaction fees and a truly user-centric experience, Flow is positioning itself to help build the next generation of apps, games, and digital assets.
-It has also launched its own native currency, FLOW, which is leveraged by validators, users, and developers to participate in the ecosystem
+With a focus on low transaction fees and a truly user-centric experience, Flow has positioned itself to help build the next generation of apps, games, and digital assets.
+It has also launched its own native currency, FLOW, which is leveraged by validators, users, and developers to participate in the ecosystem.

 What is the Flow blockchain?